 The firm raised million pounds a previous year from investors including Alan Howard of hedge fund Brevan Howard Asset Management.

-Applying so-called to swathes of the research process is quickly gaining traction because cost-conscious investment banks are downsizing.
+Applying so-called artificial intelligence to swathes of the research process is quickly gaining traction because cost-conscious investment banks are downsizing.
 In the U.K. alone, there was a % drop in research budgets previous year, Financial Conduct its data show.
 At the biggest banks, there’s been a % drop since in the number of front-office staff covering currencies, such as traders and researchers, according to London-based research analytics consultancy Coalition Development Ltd.

 That means it’s even harder than it used to be to afford analysts on the ground in developing nations, concerning the only places in the world where investors have to get yield right now.